horychen/horychen.github.io/_posts/2019-07-01-Voltage_Rating_Number_Turns.md

 ### Making Compromises

 Considering all these, we are going to derive a design with 400 Vrms and 20 Arms from the theoretical design.
-Some compromises are mde as follows.
+Some compromises are made as follows.

-- The maximal operaating speed is reduced to 15,000 rpm.
+- The maximal operating speed is reduced to 15,000 rpm.
 So the rated voltage is reduced to only half, i.e., 240 Vrms.
 - The actual stack length for prototype is only 50 mm rather than 281.2 mm.
 Recall that the magnetic flux depends on the area of air gap surface, and back emf is proportional to magnetic flux, so the actual voltage rating is reduced to $240\times \frac{50}{281.2}=42.7$ V.
 - The current rating and voltage rating are interchangeable.
 In order to reduce the current rating by a factor of 9 (from 180 Arms to 20 Arms) , the voltage rating is multiplied by 9, equal to $42.7\times 9=384$ Vrms, which sounds good to me.